rolancerlaux/README.md/README.md

 - 🔭 Currently working as a Physio at MGS S.A.
 - 🌱 Data Science and Machine Learning enthusiast
-- 📊 Skills: Python,TensorFlow, AWS, SQL, VS Code, Github, PowerBI
+- 📊 Skills: Python, TensorFlow, AWS, SQL, VS Code, Github, PowerBI
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/rodrigo-lopes-0aa31685/)
 - ⚡ Fun fact: I was a parkour athlete!